 Is your business ready for the ECCTA?

 Ensuring that your operations and processes are compliant with the regulation as it rolls out is essential to avoiding serious financial and legal penalties.
+Vistra can help.

-Understanding the Economic Crime and Corporate Transparency Act 2023 (ECCTA)
+Economic Crime and Corporate Transparency Act

 How does the ECCTA impact UK-based legal entities?